-Did you know that there are a number of fun experiments you can do simply with things you have round the house?
+Did you know that there are a number of home science experiments you can do simply with things you have round the house?
 These 5 experiments are some of the most popular and interesting I have seen.
 They may make a bit of a mess – but it will be worth it!

 1. Rocket Engine with yeast and pasta